 Brussels 8th November 2022, 09:00-17:00 (by invitation only)

 DigiGen brings together three years of research into how technological transformation is affecting children and young people’s everyday lives with a final conference in Brussels.
 The conference aims to bring DigiGen findings and corresponding policy recommendations to EU policymakers, technology industry, and civil society.
 DigiGen has highlighted that we must look at the digital transition through a social lens.
-For all children to be able to reap the rewards of the digital era, we must ensure that all children can access essential digital services and develop strong digital competences.
+For all children to be able to reap the rewards of the digital era, we must ensure that:

 The conference will: